These are some of the many parks and recreation facilities available within the town of Colchester. Click on the name for additional information.

 Dog Owners - Notice To Dog Owners

 Town ordinance requires your dog to be leashed on public property, including town parks.
 Children play at the park and a loose pooch may frighten or be frightened.
 Also please use pooper-scoopers to keep the park clean!
+Click HERE for a Pet Waste Brochure.
 Thank you.